Binance Futures prohibited in France? Why and what options?

 Binance Futures prohibited in France: the best alternatives to trader perpetual contracts

-Decentralized platforms of perpetual contracts: Drift, dYdX and Hyperliquid
+Decentralized platforms of perpetual contracts: Drift and dYdX

-Drift , dYdX and Hyperliquid platforms allow you to trader perpetual contracts without going through a centralized platform like Binance .
+Drift and dYdX platforms allow you to trade perpetual contracts without going through a centralized platform like Binance .
 They operate thanks to smart contract S (autonomous programs on blockchain) which automatically manage orders, leverage and liquidity, without intermediary.

 How do smart contractwork in perpetual trading?